Field based teaching

 Students write up both projects individually and submit them as fieldwork folders, which are assessed as part of the Prelims examination.

-Video of first year field trip: Hannah
+First year field trip: Hannah

 In the second year, all students attend a week-long overseas fieldtrip in the first week of Trinity Term.
 The current choice of field trips is between Berlin (focused on human geography topics); Netherlands (focused on environmental topics) and Tenerife (focused on physical geography and physical geography related environmental topics).
 Each of these fieldtrips links the theoretical material covered in the course with empirical examples and opportunities to practice appropriate field techniques.
 There is some flexibility in projects and students often take novel approaches to research.
 Students complete a fieldwork report of 4,500 words on their chosen project which is assessed as part of the Final Honour School examination.